The Juanita A. Portlock

 Memorial Scholarship Fund

-We are now a 501(c)(3) nonprofit organization and all donations made directly to the Scholarship Fund are tax deductible.
+We are now a 501(c)(3) nonprofit organization and a portion of donations made directly to the Scholarship Fund are tax deductible.

 About Mrs. Portlock: